Vivaldi’s Four Seasons rediscovered

 with Vivaldi’s Concerto for Two Cellos

-Apollo’s Fire and Jeannette Sorrell present Vivaldi’s beloved concertos as the revolutionary acts of musical storytelling they were meant to be – bringing Vivaldi’s pictorial descriptions to life.
+As heard in major festivals and cities across the U.S., Apollo’s Fire and Jeannette Sorrell present Vivaldi’s beloved Four Seasons as the revolutionary acts of musical storytelling they were meant to be – bringing Vivaldi’s pictorial descriptions to life.
 If you thought you knew the Four Seasons, be prepared for surprises!
 From the bird calls and storms to a barking dog, flies and wasps, drunken peasants, an exhilarating fox hunt with “gunshots,” and more… the story that Vivaldi intended with these pieces is made clear as each concerto is preceded by a quick and polished “tour” of the sound effects to come.
 The virtuoso musicians of Apollo’s Fire take turns stepping into the spotlight as a different soloist leads each concerto.

-The program also features duelling cellists René Schiffer and Mimé Brinkmann in Vivaldi’s stormy Concerto for Two Cellos.
-Hear why Jeannette Sorrell calls Vivaldi the “rock n’ roll composer of the 18th century!”
-The program can also include Jeannette Sorrell’s acclaimed arrangement of Vivaldi’s La Folia (“Madness”) which the orchestra has performed from memory at the BBC Proms, Tanglewood, the Boston Music Festival, and other venues around the world.
-Or another piece can be substituted.
+The program also features duelling cellists in Vivaldi’s stormy Concerto for Two Cellos, and can also include Jeannette Sorrell’s acclaimed arrangement of Vivaldi’s La Folia (“Madness”) which the orchestra has performed from memory at the BBC Proms, Tanglewood, the Boston Music Festival, and other venues around the world.

 The hunting scene from “Autumn” (3rd mvt.)